NorthcoteHS/10DWEB/extension/alttpRando/README.md

 One of the most creative adaptations of the game is the ["ALttP Randomiser"](https://alttpr.com/), which takes the original game but shuffles the location of every item.
 In Zelda games, you unlock access to different parts of the world by acquiring new items.
 If those items are in random locations, it makes each play-through new and unique.

-Your task is to program the *logic* behind this randomiser.
+Your task is to program the *logic* behind this randomiser (see Step 2 below).
 You will be given all the information you need below.

 ## Steps